alahiff/influxdb-grafana-on-gke/README.md

 # InfluxDB & Grafana using Kubernetes on Google Cloud Platform
+A simple demonstration of running InfluxDB and Grafana on Google Cloud Platform.
+Persistent disks are used for both InfluxDB and Grafana.
+Note that a higher performance disk may be required for InfluxDB for some applications.
 ## Setup InfluxDB
 Create a persistent disk to be used as the storage for the InfluxDB data & metadata:
 ```